 - Awareness of the emergence of a new divine human from the collective dark night of the soul unfolding now

 Andrew Harvey is an author, speaker, and founder/director of the Institute of Sacred Activism, an international organization focused on inviting concerned people to take up the challenge of our contemporary global crises.
 It encourages participants to become inspired, effective, and practical agents of institutional and systemic change, to create peace and sustainability.

-Andrew has taught at Oxford University, Cornell University, Hobart and William Smith Colleges, the California Institute of Integral Studies, and the University of Creation Spirituality, and at various spiritual centers throughout the U.S. He was the subject of the 1993 BBC documentary The Making of a Modern Mystic, and appears also in Rumi Turning Ecstatic, and The Consciousness of the Christ: Reclaiming Christ for a New Humanity.
+Andrew has taught at Oxford University, Cornell University, Hobart and William Smith Colleges, the California Institute of Integral Studies, the University of Creation Spirituality, and at various spiritual centers throughout the U.S. He was the subject of the 1993 BBC documentary The Making of a Modern Mystic, and appears also in Rumi Turning Ecstatic, and The Consciousness of the Christ: Reclaiming Christ for a New Humanity.

 He is co-author of the bestselling The Tibetan Book of Living and Dying, and has worked with the great Iranian Sufi dancer, Banafsheh Sayyad, in producing a film, In the Fire of Grace, which marries Sufi-inspired dances to the stages of Rumi’s understanding of the path of divine love.
-He has written over 20 books and received many awards, including the Benjamin Franklin Award and the Mind Body Spirit Award.
+He has written and edited over 40 books and received many awards, including the Benjamin Franklin Award and the Mind Body Spirit Award.

 Mirabai Starr is an award-winning author of creative nonfiction and contemporary translations of sacred literature.
 She taught Philosophy and World Religions at the University of New Mexico-Taos for 20 years, and now teaches and speaks internationally on contemplative practice and interspiritual dialogue.
 A certified bereavement counselor, Mirabai helps mourners harness the transformational power of loss.